Published Oct 12, 2022

 Doctor holding tablet with patients in exam room

-While many people understand that when they become ill, they visit a doctor or hospital, they may not have a Primary Care provider that they see consistently for their medical needs.
-Primary Care providers are trained to help treat and care for a variety of medical illnesses and can be a vital part of maintaining the health and well-being of a patient.
+While many people understand that when they become ill, they visit a doctor or hospital, they may not have a primary care provider (PCP) that they see consistently for their medical needs. primary care providers are trained to help treat and care for a variety of medical illnessesand can be a vital part of maintaining the health and well-being of a patient.

 What is Primary Care?